Rigden Weekend: Unconditional Confidence

 With the great problems now facing human society, it seems increasingly important to find simple ways to bring compassionate and strong leadership to the world, even in small ways.
 This weekend emphasizes genuine confidence and steadfastness in facing the world's challenges and includes a formal transmission of windhorse practice, and study of the Six Ways of Ruling.

 Adam is a doctoral candidate at Harvard University and lives in Pittsburgh, Pennsylvania.
-He has a ten-year-old son, Javin, who is a Jedi Knight in training.
+Recordings of his public talks are starting to be posted at www.adamlobel.org

 Discounted price available for those who are redoing the program.

-Note: This schedule, like life, is subject to change.
-If you cannot afford to pay the full program fee, see our generosity policy.
+Note: If you cannot afford to pay the full program fee, see our generosity policy.

 Please register for this program in advance by clicking on the "Click here to register" link below.
 After filling out the online registration form, you will have the option of paying online through PayPal using your credit card or PayPal account.
 If you prefer not to pay online, you can pay by cash or cheque at the beginning of the program.